tsteur/titanium-alloy-jasmine-testing/README.md

 `titanium build -p mobileweb`

-If you are using Alloy you maybe have to compile your project before building your application `alloy compile -n --config platform=mobileweb`
+If you are using Alloy you maybe have to compile your project before building your application

+`alloy compile -n --config platform=mobileweb`

 ## Issues
 It currently requires that your MobileWeb application runs on a server.
 The current implementation uses this URL: `http://127.0.0.1:8020/index.html`.
+If you build your app using Titanium Studio this will work out of the box.

 ## 3rd-party libraries/components